Images are general in nature and may not reflect the specific vehicle selected.

 History of the 1970-1974 Dodge Challenger

 Chrysler’s E-body platform debuted in 1970 as a base for Plymouth’s latest Barracuda and Dodge’s all-new Challenger.
-Rolling on a longer wheelbase (110 inches, compared to 108), the Challenger appeared in hardtop and convertible forms with either six-cylinder or V8 power.
-A prestigious Special Edition sports hardtop and performance-conscious R/T package also were available either separately or together.
-Standard for the R/T, offered from 1970 to ’71, was the 335-horsepower 383 Magnum V8.
+Rolling on a longer wheelbase (110 inches, compared to 108), the Challenger appeared in hardtop and convertible forms with either six-cylinder or V-8 power.
+A Special Edition sports hardtop and performance-conscious R/T package were also available either separately or bundled together.
+Standard for the R/T, offered from 1970 to ’71, was the 335-hp 383 Magnum V-8.
 R/T options included the 375-horse 440, 390-horse 440 Six Pack, and 425-horse 426 Hemi.
-Dodge’s 275-horse 340-cid small-block V8 was optional for non-R/T Challengers.
-A 290-horsepower 340 fitted with three two-barrel carburetors was the exclusive engine for the limited-edition Challenger T/A, built for 1970 only.The V8-powered Challenger Rallye hardtop was the hottest model available from 1972 to ’74, and the 340 small-block remained the strongest engine during those years after the Hemi and 440 big-block were dropped after 1971.
-By far the most coveted Challenger was 1970’s Hemi R/T convertible—only nine were built.
+Dodge’s 275-horse 340-cid small-block V-8 was optional for non-R/T Challengers.
+A 290-hp 340 fitted with three two-barrel carburetors was the exclusive engine for the limited-edition Challenger T/A, built for 1970 only.The V-8-powered Challenger Rallye hardtop was the hottest model available from 1972 to ’74, and the 340 small-block remained the strongest engine during those years after the Hemi and 440 big-block were dropped after 1971.
+By far the most coveted Challenger was 1970’s Hemi R/T convertible.
+Only nine were built.

 1971 Dodge Challenger Info